Theme and events

 Who are we?

-We are a group of UCSF medical students, faculty, librarians, and San Francisco Bay Area artists that came together to create an arts series out of the love and desire to connect our university with the broader arts community.
+We are a group of UCSF medical students, faculty, library staff, and San Francisco Bay Area artists that came together to create an arts series out of the love and desire to connect our university with the broader arts community.

 - Polina Ilieva, PhD